Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 <br/>

-## PlayerInput {#page-concepts-player-input}
+## Player Input {#page-concepts-player-input}
 Players can interact with the game through moving and rotating their character, as well as switching between their available characters.
-Player inputs are processed and compiled into a @ref Quantum.Input "Quantum input struct" on the Unity/View side in @cref{Battle.View.Player,BattlePlayerInput}.
+Player inputs are processed and compiled into a @ref Quantum.Input "Quantum input struct" on the Unity/View side in [{PlayerInput}](#page-concepts-player-view-input).
 The created struct is passed over to %Quantum.
 %Quantum synchronises the struct for all connected clients, and classes on the [{Quantum simulation}](#page-concepts-player-simulation) side use the contained data.

 See [Input🡵](https://doc.photonengine.com/quantum/current/manual/input) %Quantum's documentation for more info.